Ukraine's president reiterates readiness to talk to Putin - NewsBreak

 Ukraine's president reiterates readiness to talk to Putin

-Ukraine and Russia have not held face-to-face peace talkssince March 29.
-Russian chief negotiator Vladimir Medinsky was quoted by Interfax news agency on Monday as saying peace talks were being held remotely.
+Ukraine and Russia have not held face-to-face peace talks since March 29.
+Russian chief negotiator Vladimir Medinsky was quoted by Interfax news agency on Monday as saying peace talks were being held remotely. read more

 Putin told German Chancellor Olaf Scholz by telephone on Friday that progress in negotiations over an end to the conflict had been "essentially blocked by Kyiv," the Kremlin said.
 Kyiv blames Moscow for the lack of progress.